There are different kinds of federal loans that you may borrow.

 All Federal Loans

-As you enter repayment, you should check your records on the National Student Loan Data System to make sure you have an accurate record of all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.
+As you enter repayment, you should check your records on the National Student Loan Data System (NSLDS) to make sure you have an accurate record of all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.
 To find the best repayment plan for you, please view the federal student loan repayment option diagram.
 For alternative loans, please contact your lender to ensure accurate records and to both discuss and review repayment options.

 Federal Direct Loans